Description

 end

-When the FortiGate is configured in an HA cluster, all the routes will be synchronized to the slave units.
+When the FortiGate is configured in an HA cluster, all the routes will be synchronized to the secondary units.

-The synchronized routes on the slave will have a limited lifetime and a lower priority.
+The synchronized routes on the secondary will have a limited lifetime and a lower priority.

-The lifetime of these routes can be configured through the 'route-ttl', 'route-wait' and 'route-hold' parameter in system ha configuration.
+The lifetime of these routes can be configured through the 'route-ttl', 'route-wait', and 'route-hold' parameters in the system ha configuration.

 config system ha